Vecchia Gaussian Processes: on probabilistic and statistical properties: Proof of the lemmas and theorems in Section and

 \subsection{Proof of Theorem \ref{thm:var}}

 \begin{proof} The proof is organized in three steps.
-In the first and second steps, we fix the rescaling parameters $(\tau,s)$ as $(1,1)$ and provide matching lower and upper bounds.
-In the third step, we apply the rescaling parameters to finish the proof.\\
+In the first and second steps, we fix the rescaling parameters $(\tau,s)=(1,1)$ and derive matching lower and upper bounds.
+In the third step, we apply the rescaling parameters to complete the proof.\\